The latest edition of the

 Continuing its reign at number one is the computer installed at the National Supercomputing Center in Wuxi, China.
 The world's most powerful computer by a considerable distance, the Sunway TaihuLight is capable of performing around 93,000 trillion calculations per second.

 Top speed (Linpack performance): 93 petaflops Total cores: 10,649,600

 Bolstering the Chinese claim to supercomputing superpower is another monolith that has retained its previous high rank.
 Also known as Milky-Way-2, it was

 knocked off the top spot last year by the Sunway TaihuLight, which boasts three times the speed of its predecessor.
 The supercomputer was built by China's Nation University of Defense Technology and was the number one system for three consecutive years before falling into second place.

 Top speed: 33.8 petaflops Total cores: 3,120,000

 © Swiss National Supercomputing Centre (CSCS)

-Occupying eight place in last November's rankings, Piz Daint was upgraded with additional NVIDIA P100 Tesla GPUs.
-This resulted in a significant performance improvement, from 9.8 petaflops to 19.6 petaflops.
+Occupying the same place in June, and eight place in last November's rankings, Piz Daint was upgraded with additional NVIDIA P100 Tesla GPUs.
+This resulted in a significant performance improvement, from 9.8 petaflops to 19.6 petaflops, year to year.